svofski/mesh-ku/README.md

 Send files without haste using Meshtastic.

 ```
                                                                                     __
- ",/__\_    ...
+good things come to those who wait                                               ",/__\_    ...
 20 cps .  .     .
                                                                                    `  `
 ```

 mesh-ku works via Meshtastic Python API on Serial interface.
-In order to use it you need nodes connected to computers via serial, up to date Python with Meshtastic library installed.
-This is experimental software.
+In order to use it you need nodes connected to computers via serial and up to date Python with Meshtastic library installed.

+This is dangerous experimental software.
+It will overwrite files and do other nasty things when you look away.

 Basic usage
 -----------